 Lame Benefit #1: Discounts at the campus bookstore

-If you were to give your alumni a 50%, 25% or even a 15% discount at their favorite local restaurant, or at a popular big box retailer, auto service center or grocery store, that would be very relevant, and solve one of the most common problems we all face: how do I pay less for the things I buy every day?
+If you were to give your alumni a 50%, 25%, or even a 15% discount at their favorite local restaurant, or at a popular big box retailer, auto service center, or grocery store, that would be very relevant, and solve one of the most common problems we all face: how do I pay less for the things I buy every day?
 An engaging alumni discount program offers unique, in-store discounts on everyday items, at popular merchants in all retail neighborhoods nationwide, wherever your alumni live.
-Such alumni discount programs do exist, and are used by alumni organizations like Nebraska, Florida State, Kansas, Oregon State, and Baylor, among many others.
+Such alumni discount programs do exist and are used by alumni organizations.

 Lame Benefit #2: Access to campus services, like the library, gym, or cultural arts programs.